-In terms of Capital Gains Tax (CGT), a normal residential let property is classed as an investment.
-However, a furnished holiday let (FHL) is classed as a business asset and will therefore potentially qualify for three CGT related reliefs:
+When you are considering selling a property, Capital Gains Tax is something that you must account for.
+However, a furnished holiday let (FHL) is classed as a business asset and will therefore potentially qualify for three types of Capital Gains Tax reliefs:

 Properties that qualify as furnished holiday lets may also benefit from Business Asset Rollover Relief (BARR), under section 152 of the Taxation of Chargeable Gains Act 1992.

 Business Asset Rollover Relief, or, BARR, is available where the proceeds of one business asset (a furnished holiday let), in full, or in part, are reinvested in another business asset.
 In these circumstances, the gain on the disposal of the first asset can be rolled over until the replacement business asset is sold.

 As a result, you delay paying Capital Gains Tax if you sell or use all or part of your proceeds to buy a new business asset.
 You may then need to pay tax on the gain from the original asset.